• Skip to primary navigation

 Sometimes Toum is confused with aioli, but it has a different flavor and texture.
 Toum garlic sauce is creamy but has a gel-like texture rather than a mayo-like creaminess.

 PS.
-The image above is showing a double batch.
+The image above shows a double batch.
 You don’t need that much garlic to make a single batch of Toum.

 What Goes in Garlic Sauce